 software and hardware troubleshooting.

-Dr. Rittle said this program is a 30 hour technical certificate and will also prepare students to receive the Computing Technology Industry Association A+ and Network+ Certification.
+Dr. Rittle said this program is a 30 hour technical certificate and will also prepare students to receive the Computing Technology Industry Association A+ and Network+ Certifications.
 Dr. Rittle said new IST Instructor, Brad Lawrey will be teaching both Technical Certificate in Information Science Technology and the Certificate of Proficiency in Information Science Technology courses.
 Dr. Rittle said new instructor Brad Lawrey is a Highland High School graduate and a former Ozarka graduate who obtained his Bachelors and Master’s degree from the University of Central Arkansas and will now be teaching on the Ozarka College Ash Flat campus.

 Dr. Rittle explained that these are the four items that will be presented at the December 18th board of trustees meeting.